Electrolyzers

 What Are Electrolyzers?

 Electrolyzers are electrochemical energy conversion devices that use electricity to split water into oxygen and hydrogen, the latter of which can be used for vehicle fueling, fertilizer production and biogas.
-If electrolyzers are powered with electricity from a renewable or nuclear source, then the hydrogen produced can replace hydrogen from steam methane-reforming.

 Industrial Electrolyzers

-While industrial electrolyzers do exist, they are too expensive in their current form for widespread adoption and integration into renewable grids or fueling.
+While industrial electrolyzers do exist, they are too expensive in their current form for widespread adoption and integration into existing grids or fueling.
 Our group works to reduce the cost and improve the efficiency of electrolyzers by resolving component-related mass and charge transport limitation using a combination of experimental and modeling tools.

 In these efforts, we are focusing on: